brianellin/bsky-mcp-server/README.md

 # Bluesky MCP Server

-A Model Context Protocol (MCP) server that connects to Bluesky and provides tools to interact with the ATProtocol.
+A [Model Context Protocol](https://modelcontextprotocol.io/) server that connects to [Bluesky](https://bsky.app/) and provides tools to interact with the ATProtocol.

+You can use this MCP server to bring context from various Bluesky / ATProtocol API endpoings directly into the context window of your LLM based application.
+For example, you can add the server to Claude Desktop and then use it as a natural language Bluesky client.

-## Features
+## Features & Tools

 - Authentication with Bluesky via environment variables
-- Fetch and display your home timeline
-- Get pinned feeds, and feed and list content
+- Interact with common Bluesky features via natural language (e.g. "Get recent posts from David Roberts")
+- Fetch and and analyze feeds ("Find me a feed about Seattle and tell me what people are talking about")
+- Fetch and analyze lists of followers ("What types of accounts does Mark Cuban follow?
+Give me a detailed report")
+- Use an LLM to write a post and then post it for you 😱 ("Write a haiku about today's weather in my area and post it to bluesky")
-- Search for people, posts, and feeds
+- Search for feeds, posts, and people ("Find posts about the #teslatakedown and give me a summary of revent events")

+Here's the current list of tools provided:

+Read only tools:
+- get-pinned-feeds: returns the set of all "pinned" items from the authenticated user's preferences.
+- get-timeline-posts: returns posts from the authenticated user's home timeline
+- get-feed-posts: returns posts from the specified feed
+- get-list-posts: returns posts from the specified list
+- get-user-posts: returns the specified user's posts
+- get-profile: returns the profile details of the specified user
+- get-follows: returns the set of followes this user follows
+- get-likes: returns recent posts the specified user has liked
+- search-posts: returns posts for a given query. can specify top or lateest
+- search-people: returns people for a given search query

-- Write posts!
+Write tools
+- like-post: like a post with a specific URI
+- create-post: publish a post
-- Post, like, and follow functionality
+- follow-user: follow a specific user
-- Access to raw profile and timeline data

 ## Installation